dpwdec/cv/README.md

 ## Dec Kolakowski

 I am a software developer in training who has using my coding skills traversed into the depths of the human condition and returned to tell the tale.
 I graduated with a first class degree in musical composition from Trinity College and have spent ten years engaged in creating technology driven music and animation projects as a result of my study there.
-As my practice grew I realised that the creation of technology for my projects was a more nuanced art form than I ever could have imagined.
+As my practice grew I realised that the creation of technology itself was a art form more expressive and nuanced then I could have imagined.
 ## Skills